 Kevin Bluemel is a contemporary instrumental pianist and composer.
 His style incorporates

-catchy melodies, a vast array of instruments, and a virtuosic approach to piano playing.
+catchy melodies and a virtuosic approach to piano playing.

 1987 – 1990 – The Early Years